AbdulRehmanMehar/news-app/README.md

 ### How to run?
 - Run `composer install`
--   Run `
+-   Run `./vendor/bin/sail up`.
-docker run --rm \
--u "$(id -u):$(id -g)" \
--v "$(pwd):/var/www/html" \
--w /var/www/html \
-laravelsail/php82-composer:latest \
-composer install --ignore-platform-reqs`.
 For more info, visit https://laravel.com/docs/9.x/sail#installing-composer-dependencies-for-existing-projects
 -   Rename `.env.example` to `.env`.
 -   Run `./vendor/bin/sail up`.
 Backend will be accessible at `http://localhost:8000` and Frontend at `http://localhost:3000`
 -   Run the migrations `./vendor/bin/sail artisan migrate`